What to Support

 You may also wish to view a list of current endowed professorships and their holders.

 Broadcasting live from the University of Nevada, Reno, KUNR is a news and information radio station that reaches 50,000 weekly listeners in 20 communities spread out over 100,000 square miles of northern Nevada and California.
+Make a gift to KUNR.
 To learn about supporting KUNR, contact A.J.
 Kenneson, manager of business operations, at (775) 682-6300.

 To honor a friend, family member, or mentor, you may consider establishing a memorial scholarship or gift in your loved one's name.
 To learn more about establishing a memorial scholarship or award, contact Keiko Weil '87, director of donor relations, at (775) 784-1587.

 Providing to services and initiatives that directly impact your son or daughter's experiences on campus is easy.
 Consider donating to the Parents Fund to provide the University with the resources to embrace opportunities to enhance student experience and student success on campus.
+Make a gift to the Parents Fund.
 To learn more about the Parents Fund, visit the Wolf Call Phonathon page or please contact Torrey Hood, associate director, Annual Giving at (775) 682-6544.

 Over the past decade, the research enterprise at the University of Nevada, Reno has grown substantially.
 The University has tripled its sponsored research grants and contracts during this time, exceeding more than $150 million.
 From science to the arts and every discipline in between, our faculty and students are performing high-impact research.
 To learn more about specific research initiatives on campus, visit the Office of Research & Innovation.

 Alumni are encouraged to contribute to a class fund established in honor of their class year.
 Giving to your class fund demonstrates an appreciation for the education and experiences you received on campus.
 Once a class fund reaches $10,000, it becomes a permanent endowment with the promise of helping current and future students for generations to come.
+Make a reunion or class gift.
 To learn more about reunion and class gifts, please contact Torrey Hood, associate director, Annual Giving at (775) 682-6544.

 Each year, the University offers over 3,000 scholarships to students.
 Whether you would like to support students in financial hardship or in pursuit of a particular program of study, creating or supporting a scholarship directly impacts the lives of our students and, in turn, improves our community.
 To learn more about supporting or creating a scholarship, visit our Scholarship FAQs or contact Keiko Weil '87, director of donor relations, at (775) 784-1587.